sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 The default event profile is stored at /etc/sonic/evprofile/default.json

 User can download the default event profile to a remote host.
-User can modify characteristics of certain/all events in the profile and can upload it back to the switch.
+User can modify characteristics of some/all events in the profile and can upload it back to the switch.

-The updated profile will become custom profile.
+The uploaded profile will be called custom event profile.

 User can have multiple custom profiles and can select any of the profiles under /etc/sonic/evprofile/ using 'event profile' command.

-The framework will sanity check the user selected profile and merges it with default characteristics of static_event_map.
+The framework will sanity check the user selected profile and merges it with default characteristics of events of static_event_map.

-The framework generates an event indicating that a new profile is in effect.
+After a successful sanity check, the framework generates an event indicating that a new profile is in effect.

 If there are any outstanding alarms in the current alarm table, the framework removes those records for which enable is set to false in the new profile.
 System health status is updated accordingly.